bcwaldon/klondike/README.md

 	./contrib/s3-config push $CLUSTER <YOUR-BUCKET>
 	```

 1. Create the CloudFormation stack and wait for creation to complete.
-This can take a while!:
+This can take a while!

 	```
 	./clusters/$CLUSTER/create-stack.sh
 	```

 1. Once your CloudFormation stack is ready, identify the public IP of your bastion host and SSH to it as the `ubuntu` user using the cluster's deploy key.
-The remaining steps should be run from the bastion host:
+The remaining steps should be run from the bastion host.
+To identify the IP of your bastion, open the AWS web console, navigate to the Bastion AutoScaling Group, and find the public IP of the group's single EC2 instance:

 	```
 	ssh -i clusters/$CLUSTER/id_rsa ubuntu@<YOUR-BASTION-IP>